-In hopes of creating a better future for our children, we wanted to put out some valuable information on how to make your home more energy efficient and eco-friendly.
+In hopes of creating a better future, we wanted to put out some valuable information on how to make your home more energy-efficient and eco-friendly.
 According to Rubicon, about 75% of American waste is recyclable, yet we only recycle 30% of it.
 Furthermore, the United States could build a 12-foot wall from Los Angeles to New York City (2,794 miles) with the amount of office paper thrown out each year.
 We can all do our part to reuse and recycle, and there is a myriad of new home and building products that help us do our part to conserve without even trying.
 Here at OfferPad, we’re passionate about energy conservation and green products and leaving our world in a better place for future generations.

 There are countless ways to make your home more eco-friendly, here are just a few you can take to help save the planet, and maybe even save some money too.

 According to the Environmental Protection Agency, 40 states anticipate water shortages by 2024 so the need to curb excess water usage is critical.
 One simple way to save water is to switch out your toilet.
 Older models can account for 27% of a home’s water.
 Simply upgrading will improve conservation, but new dual flush models, like Kohler’s Wellworth, allow you to select more or less water for flushing.